 A trademark cancellation is a legal challenge to the continued registration of a particular trademark.
-A trademark cancellation is instituted by filing a petition for cancellation with the Trademark Trial and Appeal Board and paying the required fee.
-In most cases, a cancellation must be filed within five years of the date that the trademark registration issued.
-However, there are some limited circumstances under which a trademark registration may be canceled at any time.
-There are a few thousand trademark cancellations filed every year, which is really only a tiny fraction of the number of trademark registrations that are granted every year by the United States Patent and Trademark Office.
+A trademark cancellation is started off by electronically filing a petition for cancellation with the Trademark Trial and Appeal Board (TTAB) through the ESTTA system and paying the required fee.
+In most cases, a petition for cancellation of a trademark registration on the Principal Register must be filed within five years of the date that the registration issued.
+However, there are some limited circumstances under which a registration on the Principal Register may be canceled at any time.
+Conversely, a trademark registration on the Supplemental Register can be canceled at any time.

-In the event the owner of the registration is eventually successful in defending the cancellation, the registration will continue to remain in full force and effect.
-On the other hand, if the Board rules in favor of the petitioner, the worst that can happen is that the registration gets canceled.
-Under no circumstances can the Board award any type of monetary damages, attorneys’ fees, or other financial compensation to either party.
+In the event the registrant files an answer and is eventually successful in defending the cancellation (which could take 2-3 years or more), the registration will continue to remain in full force and effect.
+On the other hand, if the TTAB rules in favor of the petitioner, the worst that can happen is a canceled trademark registration.
+Under no circumstances can the TTAB award any type of monetary damages, attorneys’ fees, or other financial compensation to either party.